cicsdev/cics-java-liberty-mq-jms/README.md

     </jmsQueueConnectionFactory>
     <connectionManager id="ConMgr" maxPoolSize="10"/>
 ```
-5 Add a definition for the queues required by the test as follows:
+5.Add a definition for the queues required by the test as follows:
 ```xml
 <jmsQueue id="jms/simpleq" jndiName="jms/simpleq">
     <properties.wmqJms baseQueueName="DEMO.SIMPLEQ" />